 Doan Brook Restoration Near Horseshoe Lake Park

 The public engagement process for the Doan Brook Restoration Near Horseshoe Lake Park continues, and we want you to be a part of it.
-Join us to be a part of the planning process.
-In December, Learn about the project and join the design team for a hands-on, interactive community engagement activity.
-Learn more.
+Join us for the latest information.
+In May, learn about the design team’s progress since December.

 Virtual Public Meeting | November 30, 2022

 We hosted a virtual meeting to recap the project history, share results of our public survey, present sketches of various possible stream alignments, and set the stage for the public engagement events planned for December 3 and 4.
 Download the slide deck (100mb PDF).

 As the Northeast Ohio Regional Sewer District works on restoring Doan Brook to its natural beauty, it wants to hear your vision about what the park should look like after restoration takes place.
 More than 200 guests attended our virtual refresher about the park, its history, its future and the current project planning process.
 Download the slide deck (90mb).